apollo-elements/apollo-elements/docs/guides/cool-tricks/inline-graphql-scripts.md

 <meta name="description" data-helmett
       content="Use Apollo Elements to write declarative GraphQL components in HTML" />

-You can provide a GraphQL document string in your markup by appending a GraphQL script element to your connected element.
+You can provide a GraphQL document string in your markup.
+The declarative query, mutation, and subscription components all come with this built in.
+By appending or updating a GraphQL script child, the Apollo element will read it's query document.

+Add it to your custom components via the `graphql-script-child-mixin`.

+## Example
 Say you had a `<greet-me>` element which extends `ApolloQuery`.

 <code-tabs collection="libraries" default-tab="lit">